earlywarningtoolbox/spatial_warnings/cran-comments.md

 of ecosystem degradation.
 More information on the package and testing results are available below.

-Please note that the domain part of my email has changed following a reorganization of our university.
-I am not able to send emails from "@univ-montp2.fr" anymore, but I can receive mail at this old address and confirm the change if needed.

 Thanks in advance,

 Alexandre Génin

 ## Test environments